maykar/kiosk-mode/README.md

 <details>
   <summary><b>Installation and tracking with HACS</b></summary>

-* In the "Frontend" section hit the plus icon in the bottom right
+* In the "Frontend" section of [HACS](https://github.com/hacs/integration) hit the plus icon in the bottom right
 * Search for `Kiosk Mode` and install it
 * If using YAML mode or if HACS doesn't automatically add it you'll need to add the resource below